Assessment & remediation

 I'm looking for information on a property – what information does the EPA provide?

-Any person can make an enquiry, called a Section 7 direct enquiry, to the EPA on payment of a fee.
-The EPA will then provide information about the issues described above where this information is retained by the EPA.
+Any person can make an enquiry – called a Section 7 direct enquiry – to the EPA upon payment of a fee.
+The EPA will then provide a response to these questions, as previously described, where this information is held.

-To make an enquiry contact the EPA Senior Administration officer, Section 7 on (08) 8204 2179.
-For further information, see the Information Sheet: Section 7, Land and Business (Sale and Conveyancing) Act 1994 and the role of the EPA.
+To make a Section 7 enquiry, contact the Senior Administration Officer Section 7 on (08) 8204 2179 or email.
+For further information, see the relevant EPA publication: Section 7, Land and Business (Sale and Conveyancing) Act 1994 and the role of the EPA (2018).

 A 'sensitive use', in relation to site contamination, means one involving a residential use (including all forms of residential use such as medium and high density developments and retirement villages), a pre-school (including a childcare centre) or a primary school.